 - Expense reporting

-Mailing software allows you to manage your mailing list and expenses, and many platforms integrate with a variety of apps and mobile devices.
-Basic software programs may come included with your postage meter or printer, while others will require a monthly subscription fee or one-time purchase.
+Mailing software allows you to manage your mailing list and expenses, and many platforms integrate with various apps and mobile devices.
+For example, CRM integrations are available with the shipping software ShipWorks, meaning you can connect your Salesforce dashboard with your postage equipment.
+(Read our Salesforce review for more information.)

 Price range: $0 to $100 per month